PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

     - main=8081
 ```

 We should be good to go!
-Let's fire up the Fuge shell and run a ps to confirm:
+Let's fire up the Fuge shell and run a `ps` to confirm
+the new `auditservice` has been registered:

 ```
 $ fuge shell fuge/fuge.yml